Skip to main content

 How will I be assessed?

-As a result, your assessment projects will form a portfolio that can be used to evidence your skills to employers, as part of a showreel or CV.
+As a result, you'll form a portfolio of assessments that can demonstrate your skills to employers, as part of a showreel or CV.

 Course modules